Multi-Axis Sensors 101

 Axial Torsion Load Cells

-Interface’s axial torsion load cell is used for measuring both torque and force in a single sensor.
+Interface’s axial torsion load cells are used for measuring both torque and force in a single sensor.
 Typical applications of its axial torsion transducer include bearing test and material test machines.
-The features of our axial torsion load cell include minimal cross talk, extraneous load resistance, and the load cell is fatigue rated.
-Customers can also add the following options, an integral cable, compression overload protection, and connector protector.
+The features of our axial torsion load cell include minimal crosstalk, extraneous load resistance, and it is fatigue rated.
+Customers can also add the following options: an integral cable, compression overload protection, and a connector protector.

 2-Axis Load Cells

-Interface multi-axis load cells are ideally suited to many industrial and scientific applications, such as aerospace, robotics, automotive and medical research (orthopedics and biomechanical).
+Interface multi-axis load cells are ideally suited for various industrial and scientific applications, including aerospace, robotics, automotive, and medical research.
 In fact, their unique capabilities are helping the medical industry optimize prosthetic design via multi-axis testing.
 The automotive industry is using Interface’s multi-axis products in wind tunnels, and the military is using them to test the center of gravity in aerospace applications.

 As with all force measurement products available from Interface, we’re happy to work with you to provide a custom design.
-We can customize our products for varying capacities between X-Y and Z, higher temperature capability, or OEM and private labeling if needed.
+We can customize our products to accommodate varying capacities between X-Y and Z, with higher temperature capabilities, or provide OEM and private labeling if needed.